Yummy198913/IV-tuning/README.md

 ## Introduction

 IV-tuning is an efficient and effective Parameter-Efficient Transfer Learning (**PETL**) method for Infrared-Visible (**IR-VIS**) tasks.
-With approximately 3% of the backbone parameters trainable, IV-tuning achieves SOTA performance compared to previous IR-VIS methods, including Image Fusion methods and end-to-end IR-VIS methods in **Object Detection** and **Semantic Segmentation**.
+With approximately 3% of the backbone parameters trainable, IV-tuning achieves SOTA performance compared to previous IR-VIS methods, including Image Fusion methods and end-to-end IR-VIS methods in **Salient Object Detection**, **Object Detection** and **Semantic Segmentation**.

 ## Framework